Roads and Traffic

 • blatant speeders are easily spotted, drivers obeying speed limits are not penalized

 It is very difficult to control speed.
-Speed limit signs do not slow down traffic.
+Without additional measures (such as roadway design changes or an effective enforcement program), posting reduced speed limit signs is not enough to slow down traffic.
 Research has shown that most drivers travel at a speed they consider to be comfortable, regardless of posted speed limits.
-Studies undertaken before and after revising speed limits have shown that there are no significant changes in average speed following the posting of signs.
+Studies undertaken before and after revising speed limits have shown that there are no significant changes in average speed following the posting of new signs unless there are additional changes introduced to support the lowered speed limits, such as traffic calming measures (e.g. speed cushions), narrower travel lanes, roadside features that signify the need for lower speeds, or enhanced enforcement.

 Surveys and Public Notifications